surifirstpin/biplus_documentation/docs/GlobalParameters.md

 It is a flat file data in JSON format which can be used to manipulate, control and set predefined values based on login.
 Bi+ will allow you to organize the data from database using this global parameters as per your business requirement. it can be used in the following ways:

-- To filter the data
+- To obrtain access control based on filter the data based on login
+- T
 ## Create  Global Parameters

 To Create a Global Parameters Click on settings-->Select Global Parameters.